wazuh/wazuh-documentation/source/integrations-guide/splunk/index.rst

 Wazuh server integration using the Splunk forwarder
 ---------------------------------------------------

 Before configuring the Splunk forwarder, you need to configure the Splunk indexer to receive the forwarded events.
-For this you need to perform the following tasks on your Splunk server instance:
+For this, you need to perform the following tasks on your Splunk server instance:

 -  Set a receiving port.
 -  Create the ``wazuh-alerts`` Splunk indexes.